 Where to register a domain name

 There are different options you can turn to to register your domain name, and many of them will provide hosting services too.

 Domain.com allows you to select the length of the term and the extension; Bluehost offers combined domain name and hosting services – you can get a free one-year term for a domain name if you sign up to their web host; GoDaddy.com offers protection from spam and scams should you want it; and Namecheap.com includes privacy protection for free.

 Book a free consultation with our team

-Like with many decisions in business, there are pros and cons to each type of hosting and different domain names you can choose.
+Like with many decisions in business, there are pros and cons to each type of hosting and different domain names.
 It is important that you make decisions that fit your online business, though.
-There is no point paying for a powerful cloud-based hosting option if you will generate little traffic; a large website with lots of content to load may struggle on a shared server.
+There is no point for you to pay for a powerful cloud-based hosting option if you will generate little traffic; a large website with lots of content to load may struggle on a shared server.
 A long domain name is hard to remember and might be mistyped into a browser; a shorter domain name needs to match the brand you are trying to create.